About UH Libraries

 The University of Houston Libraries serves University of Houston students, faculty, staff and the scholarly community.

-The system comprises of MD Anderson Library, the William R. Jenkins Architecture and Art Library, the Health Sciences Library, and the Music Library, providing access to more than 3.7 million physical and digital volumes and over 136,000 physical and digital journals and other serial subscriptions.
+The system comprises MD Anderson Library, the William R. Jenkins Architecture and Art Library, the Health Sciences Library, and the Music Library, providing access to more than 3.7 million physical and digital volumes and over 136,000 physical and digital journals and other serial subscriptions.
 Resources include approximately 92,000 e-journal titles, over 800,000 e-books, and over 450 databases.

 MD Anderson Library has over 300 computers divided between two labs for the students, faculty, and staff of the University of Houston.
 The Academic Research Center focuses on the research and study needs of patrons, while the Learning Commons caters to their high-end multimedia and collaborative study needs.